Morning Start: The Best Breakfast in Melbourne CBD

 Omo Cafe

 Down Merriman Lane, OMO Cafe awaits with the elegance of a Japanese kissaten.
-The space is calm, deliberate, designed for slow mornings and long afternoons.
-Coffee, made with Ona beans, comes straight or spun into playful signatures like the birru latte—espresso folded with non-alcoholic beer and cream — or the peanut butter cream latte, a cult favourite already.
-Plates balance refinement with surprise: miso-char siu eggs Benedict crowned with yuzu hollandaise, udon carbonara tangled with nori, and delicate onigiri for lighter moments.
+The space is calm and deliberate, made for slow mornings that slip easily into long lunches.
+Coffee, made with Ona beans, comes straight or spun into playful signatures like the birru latte, where espresso meets non-alcoholic beer and cream, or the peanut butter cream latte, already a crowd favourite.
+The menu moves between refinement and comfort with ease: miso-char siu eggs Benedict with yuzu hollandaise, udon carbonara tangled with nori, delicate onigiri, and katsu teishoku sets that bring a more deeply satisfying note to the table.

 18 Merriman Lane, Melbourne